 If you have never gotten waxed down there, then just before your big day really isn’t the time to experiment.
-Waxing for the first time can leave the sensitive area sore, tender and even swollen.
+Bikini wax for the bride can leave the sensitive area sore, tender and even swollen.
 Plan it well in advance so you get it done for the very first time 3 months before the wedding day and then follow it up with a couple of sessions before your wedding.
 Get one at least 3 days before your wedding so your skin has enough time to recover.

 2. Make Sure Your Hair Is The Right Length